Upson County, Georgia⁞1,113± ACRES

 A quaint manager’s house, guest cottage, small barn and garage make up the balance of the improvements.
 Again, there is little to no observed deferred maintenance here either.

 The woods and habitat are in the condition one would expect of an estate of this caliber.
 The acres around the lake have been left in a pristine state with no timber harvesting in what appears to be the last 25 years.
 The western side has been actively managed for both wildlife and timber with a very good fire frequency and a diverse and productive understory conducive for quail hunting.
 The type and diversity of timber, particularly large upland hardwoods are exceptional.
 The eastern portion of the property has been used as a private park and has not been hunted for a decade.
 However, there are approximately 18 +/- acres of food plots connected by exceptional road system.
 There is also a fenced and cross fenced 12-acre horse pasture and a flowing spring as well as an additional site for another lake.

 The property contains almost 1.5 miles of Potato Creek.
 Most of the creek entails spectacular whitewater as well as the shoals.
 This property has more than one mile of gorgeous free flowing shoals.
-A portion of the property is not contiguous, 356+/- acres on high demand area of Peach Belt Road, and it contains nearly a mile of running creek frontage.
-There is amazing elevation change on the property.

 There is currently no conservation easement and it would make an exceptional candidate.